the-events-calendar/event-tickets/readme.txt

 * Tweak - Update status manage to accept provider names or abbreviations [120862]
 * Tweak - In the Ticket Block add link to EDD Orders Page [121440]
 * Tweak - Change "Attendee Registration" to "Attendee Information" in several locations [126038]
+* Tweak - Supported post types for tickets by removing product and download from saved options to prevent recursion errors [126749]
 * Fix - Add checks to `tribe_events_count_available_tickets()` and `tribe_events_has_unlimited_stock_tickets()` to properly detect unlimited tickets.
 [119844]
 * Fix - Change `inventory` to compare the correct ticket when checking event shared capacity [119844]
 * Fix - Make Attendees Report match the order report, specifically "Total Tickets Issued" should not include cancelled tickets [69823]